Can You Drink Wine if You Have Fatty Liver (NAFLD)? Risks & Safer Alternatives

 Make the right choices and enjoy the right things!
 There are so many other things that you can do in order to be happy and feel good.

-My own story & experience with wine and fatty liver
+My own story & experience

-I took this decision after my doctor told me that I have to stop drinking even though I had non-alcoholic fatty liver (aka NAFLD).
+I took this decision after my doctor told me that I have to stop drinking, even though I had non-alcoholic fatty liver (aka NAFLD).
 She went as far as saying that I shouldn’t even smell it – that’s how bad it is.

-Then I did my own research – which is exactly what I recommend you to do – and I read all the sides of the story.
+Then I did my own research, which is exactly what I recommend you to do, and I read all the sides of the story.
 Both those who say it is OK, as well as those who say it’s not.

-Read the studies, read the conclusions, do your own researh and think for yourself.
+Read the studies, read the conclusions, do your own research and think for yourself.
 You will end up just like me, realizing that unfortunately, you are not allowed to have even a glass of wine if you have fatty liver.
 Not even beer.

 It was tough for me – especially early on – but a lot easier than giving up sugar or fried foods, to be honest.